 How Google Cloud's operations suite routes logs

 In Cloud Logging, all logs, including audit logs, platform logs, and user logs, are sent to the Cloud Logging API where they pass through the Logs Router.
-The Logs Router checks each log entry against existing rules to determine which log entries to discard, which log entries to ingest (store) in Cloud Logging, and which log entries to export using log sinks.
+The Logs Router checks each log entry against existing rules to determine which log entries to discard, which log entries to ingest (store) in Cloud Logging, and which log entries to route to supported destinations using log sinks.